e-Learning for Educators

-The purpose of reading is to comprehend what is being read, and yet research on comprehension has demonstrated that readers differ in how they approach reading and the meaning they take away.
-By studying good readers, researchers have identified the strategies good readers use to comprehend text.
-Instructional programs that explicitly teach these strategies have been successful in improving student’s comprehension.
+Research on reading comprehension has demonstrated that readers differ in how they approach reading and the meaning they construct from text.
+Researchers have found that good readers use specific strategies to comprehend text, and those instructional programs that explicitly teach these strategies have been successful in improving students’ comprehension.
 In this workshop, participants will examine teaching practices that help students in grades three through five develop concrete strategies for constructing meaning from both narrative and expository text.
 The goal for strategy instruction is to prepare students to become active and purposeful readers who think about their text before, during and after reading.
-Finally, participants will explore instructional procedures where students learn how to coordinate key comprehension strategies.
+Participants will also explore and implement instructional procedures that help students learn how to coordinate key comprehension strategies.

 This course will enable participants to:

 Identify comprehension strategies that are important to teach

 Explore how to explicitly teach comprehension strategies and guide students’ practice in applying them

 Help students build story schema (background knowledge about stories) by showing how narrative text has recurring elements (story grammar): characters, settings, conflicts, major events, resolutions, and themes